marchyman/GeoTag/README.md

 - Add a find command (shortcut ⌘F) to the edit menu.
 The command will select the map search field.

+### Bug Fixes

+- Only the first raw-jpg pair was processed when the Disable paired jpegs option was set.
+All pairs are now properly processed.

 ## GeoTag 5.6

 ### Updates